-Dr. Stacey Sigmon is the Primary Investigator of the HRSA-grant for the UVM Center on Rural Addiction.
+Dr. Sigmon is the Principal Investigator of the HRSA grant for the UVM Center on Rural Addiction.
 She is a tenured Professor of Psychiatry at UVM and researcher with the Vermont Center on Behavior and Health in the Larner College of Medicine.
-Dr. Sigmon also helps to lead the Chittenden Clinic Opioid Treatment Program—the first and largest clinic of its kind in Vermont.
-Dr. Sigmon’s scientific research focus is on developing efficacious OUD treatments, including innovative medication delivery.
+Dr. Sigmon also helps lead the Chittenden Clinic Opioid Treatment Program—the first and largest clinic of its kind in Vermont.
+Dr. Sigmon’s scientific research focus is on developing efficacious opioid use disorder treatments, including innovative medication delivery.
 View Dr. Sigmon’s publications

-Sarah Heil, PhD
+Sarah H. Heil, PhD

-Dr. Heil is a Professor of Psychiatry and Psychology at the University of Vermont and a faculty member of the Vermont Center on Behavior and Health.
-Dr. Heil earned her Ph.D. from Dartmouth College in 1997, then completed National Institutes of Health postdoctoral fellowships in substance abuse research at Wayne State University and the University of Vermont.
-She joined the faculty at Vermont in 2002.
-Continuously funded by the National Institute on Drug Abuse since that time, her research interests revolve around the reproductive health needs of women with substance use disorders, with a recent focus on helping these women avoid unintended pregnancy.
-Dr. Heil has more than 100 publications to her credit and is an elected Fellow of two divisions of the American Psychological Association.
+Dr. Heil is the Associate Director of the UVM Center on Rural Addiction.
+She is a Professor of Psychiatry and Psychological Science at UVM and a faculty member of the Vermont Center on Behavior and Health.
+Dr. Heil earned her PhD from Dartmouth College in 1997, then completed National Institutes of Health postdoctoral fellowships in substance abuse research at Wayne State University and UVM.
+She joined the faculty at UVM in 2002.
+Continuously funded by the National Institute on Drug Abuse since that time, her research interests revolve around the reproductive health needs of people with substance use disorders, with a recent focus on helping these people avoid unintended pregnancy.
+Dr. Heil has more than 150 publications to her credit and is an elected Fellow of two divisions of the American Psychological Association.
 She has served on the Board of Directors of the College on Problems of Drug Dependence and the editorial board of the journal Psychology of Addictive Behaviors and the journal Experimental and Clinical Psychopharmacology.
 View Dr. Heil’s publications

 Nicole Greer, BS